Tis the season for Portsmouth’s Vintage Christmas

 On December 31, Portsmouth’s First Night draws revelers to celebrate New Year’s Eve in family-friendly style with fireworks, concerts and a DJ-hosted outdoor dance party in Market Square.

 Once again this year, Maine’s Ogunquit Playhouse takes up a special holiday residency at Portsmouth's Music Hall during the month of December.
-In 2017, they're bringing Irving Berlin's "White Christmas, The Musical" to the Port City.
-This beloved holiday show is packed full of nostalgia, familiar songs and Christmas spirit.
+In 2018, they're bringing the tale of Buddy the Elf and "Elf The Musical" to the Port City.
+This modern day Christmas classic is sure to make everyone embrace their inner elf.

-If you're looking for a more traditional way to celebrate the holidays then don't miss the Portsmouth Symphony Orchestra's Family Holiday Pops shows happening December 21-22, 2017 at the historic Music Hall in Portsmouth.
-Audiences will love hearing and singing along with their favorite Christmas carols and jingles.
+If you're looking for a more traditional way to celebrate the holidays, then don't miss the Portsmouth Symphony Orchestra's Family Holiday Pops shows happening Tuesday, December 18 and Wednesday, December 19 at the historic Music Hall in Portsmouth.
+Audiences young and old will love hearing and singing along with their favorite Christmas carols and jingles.

 Holiday fun you can Banke on

-As the living, breathing heart of historic Portsmouth, the Strawbery Banke Museum’s Annual Candlelight Stroll leads visitors on a 300-year journey to understand how people who lived in the carefully preserved neighborhood spent the holidays in days of yore — from simple Colonial observances to elaborate Victorian Christmas parties to Hanukah celebrations and more.
+As the living, breathing heart of historic Portsmouth, the Strawbery Banke Museum’s 39th Annual Candlelight Stroll leads visitors on a 300-year journey to understand how people who lived in the carefully preserved neighborhood spent the holidays in days of yore — from simple Colonial observances to elaborate Victorian Christmas parties to Hanukah celebrations and more.
 Live music, food tastings, crafts for kids, horse-drawn carriage rides, a bonfire, hot apple cider, and visits with Father Christmas will make this a step back in time you won’t soon forget.
-The Candlelight Stroll is December 2-3, 9-10 and 16-17, 2017.
+The Candlelight Stroll takes place on December 1, 2, 8, 9, 15, 16 and 22.